Universal Table

 I do not want to force myself into the literary market, where agents react with initial enthusiasm to then find themselves "not quite in love with the book the way they had expected."
 I translate this to "Your writing doesn't have enough potential for commercial success."
 I do not wish to compromise my vision and my artistic integrity.
 I need to be allowed to be myself on the page.
 The Wising Up Press has given me the privilege to create work without having to worry about the market.
 I'm looking forward to publishing my book with them.

-See examples of Anna's writing in Through a Glass Darkly, Cold Shoulders & Evil Eyes: Steadying Gazes & Warm Embraces, and Double Lives, Reinvention, & Those We Leave Behind.
+See examples of Anna's writing in Through a Glass Darkly, Cold Shoulders & Evil Eyes: Steadying Gazes & Warm Embraces, Love after 70, Double Lives, Reinvention, & Those We Leave Behind, and Complex Allegiances: Constellations of Immigration, Citizenship & Belonging.

 OF FURTHER INTEREST